rafaelurben/rafaelurben/README.md

 #### Projects

 You can find all my projects on my GitHub account.
-My favourite projects are pinned.
+My (current) favourite projects are pinned.

 #### Languages and Frameworks